AWI-CM3/documentation_AWI-ESM/docs/first_pi_awiesm_2p1.md

 First, we need to download the `esm-tools` package.
 While you can do this anywhere inside of the `${PROJECT_BASE}` folder, it is nice to know where things come from.
-One way to do this, is to mirror the web address of the download command as closely as possible.
+One way to do this is to mirror the web address of the download command as closely as possible.

 ````{card}